KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 <a name="validateFeatureContentMeth"></a>

 ## validateFeatureContentMeth ⇒ string
 A validation hook allowing this aspect to verify it's content onthe supplied feature.
-NOTE: To better understand the context in which any returned      validation messages are used, feature-u will prefix them      with: 'createFeature() parameter violation: '

 | Param | Type | Description |
 | --- | --- | --- |
 | feature | Feature | the feature to validate, which is known to contain this aspect. |

-**Returns**: string - an error message when the supplied featurecontains invalid content for this aspect (falsy when valid).
+**Returns**: string - an error message string when the supplied featurecontains invalid content for this aspect (falsy when valid).
+Because this validation conceptually occurs under the control of`createFeature()`, any message is prefixed with: `'createFeature()parameter violation: '`.
 <a name="assembleFeatureContentMeth"></a>

 ## assembleFeatureContentMeth : function